shocklee/GettingAndCleaningDataProject/README.md

 ## Processing Steps

+The order of operations from the class instructions were a bit different that the steps that I performed.
+These steps (broadly) were

+1. Download the zip data from the specified web site and write it locally.
+2. Unzip the files and store them locally.
+3. Create references to each one of the files of interest.
+4. While this step didn't make it into the run_analysis file, check to see if all of the file dimensions match.
+   + The test files should have 2947 observations.
+   + The train files should have 7352 observations.
+   + The features.txt file should have 561 entries corresponding to the 561 columns in the X_train.txt or X_test.txt files.
+   + The activity_labels.txt should have 6 values and the y_train.txt or
+     y_test.txt values should have matching values between 1 - 6.
+   + The subject_train.txt and subject_test.txt should have values ranging from 1 - 30.
-1. Merge the training and the test sets to create one data set.
+5. Merge the correspondingg training and the test sets to create one data set.
+   + Merge the subject_train.txt and subject_test.txt
+   + Merge the X_train.txt and X_test.txt files.
+   + Merge the y_train.txt and y_test.txt files.
+6. Change the numeric activity labels in the merged y files to there corresponding values from the activity_labels.txt file.
+7. Appropriately labels the data set with descriptive variable names.
+It is easy to add column names to the subject and y files, not so easy to apply the names from the featuresFile.
+   + Found that the make.names function will transform the names to legal column names.
+   + Would really like to get rid of the duplicate periods and trailing periods, will come back and do this if I have time.
-2. Extract only the measurements on the mean and standard deviation for each measurement.
+8. Extract only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+9. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Output